Inverse determination of light-matter coupling in disordered systems from transmittance spectra: Model and methodology

 and $\big\langle \ln[\mathcal{T}(E;\boldsymbol{\Omega})] \big\rangle_{\rm ref}$ taken for fixed $N_{\text{ph}}=10$, while

 For consistency with the following results, we defined $\mathcal{E}_-=0$ and $\mathcal{E}_-=2t$ in the integrals of Eqs.\,\eqref{eq:Int_error1} and \eqref{eq:Int_error2}.

-The behavior of $\delta (N_{\text{ph}})$ is shown in Fig.\,\ref{Fig:delta} for (a) the Anderson model, and (b) the AAH model.
-In both cases, we examined $\delta (N_{\text{ph}})$ for a larger electron-photon coupling $\gamma=0.20$, and fixed $L=100$ sites.
-Notice that the corrections to the integral of $\big\langle \ln[\mathcal{T}(E;\boldsymbol{\Omega})] \big\rangle$ become negligible once the photon number reaches $N_{\text{ph}} \geq 5$, with relative error around $1\%$ or less.
-As $\gamma$ decreases, electron-photon effects weaken; accordingly, $\delta I(N_{\rm ph})$ should decrease and vanish in the limit $\gamma \to 0$.
-Therefore, in what follows, we fix the maximum photon number to $N_{\text{ph}} = 5$, which is enough to guarantee a small error from photon-number corrections (for the set of parameters considered).
-It is also important to stress that other transmittance channels $\mathcal{T}_{NM}(E)$ (with $N,M \neq 0$) may require higher-energy states and, consequently, a higher cutoff for the photon number.
-However, these channels are generally less significant in the context of transport experiments, once they are employed at low temperatures.
+The behavior of $\delta(N_{\rm ph})$ is displayed in Fig. 2 for (a) the Anderson model and (b) the AAH model.
+In this figure, the relative error is evaluated using $N_{\rm ph}=10$ as the reference cutoff.
+The strong decrease of $\delta(N_{\rm ph})$ with increasing $N_{\rm ph}$ indicates that the integrated transmittance is already well converged in the parameter regime under study.
+Further increasing $N_{\rm ph}$ primarily enlarges the total Hilbert-space dimension, $D_{\mathrm{total}} = D_{e}(N_{\rm ph}+1)$, and thus the computational cost, without leading to any {qualitative} change in the results.
+Here, $D_{e}$ denotes the electronic contribution to the Hilbert space \cite{Moldoveanu2019} In both models, we analyze $\delta(N_{\rm ph})$ at electron-photon coupling $\gamma = 0.20$ and fixed system size $L=100$.
+We {notice} that the corrections to the integral of $\ln[{\cal T}(E; \boldsymbol{\Omega)}]$ become negligible once the photon cutoff reaches $N_{\rm ph}\geq 5$, where the relative error is about $1\%$ or smaller.
+As $\gamma$ is reduced, the electron-photon interaction effects weaken.
+Correspondingly, $\delta(N_{\rm ph})$ is expected to vanish in the limit $\gamma \to 0$.
+Consequently, we set the photon cutoof to $N_{\rm ph}=5$, which offers a suitable balance between numerical precision and computational {cost}.
+We also emphasize that other transmittance channels $T_{NM}(E)$, with $N,M \neq 0$, may involve higher-energy states and thus demand a larger photon cutoff, but such channels are typically less relevant for low-temperature transport.